robingh42/robingh.com/portfolio/CNC_Board.md

 ---
+title: CNC Control Board
+date: 2020-01-14
+description: A CNC control board that can be used for a variety of projects
+img: /CNC_Board.jpg
+tags: PCB Design, SolidWorks, KiCad, Prototyping
+type: article
 sidebar: auto
-title: CNC Control Board
-date: 2020-01-12
-description:
-    A CNC control board that can be used for a variety of projects
-layout: Project
-img: 'CNC_Board.jpg'
-tags:
-    - software engineering
-    - fabrication
-    - embedded systems

 ---
 # CNC Control Board